 What is a campsite?

-A campsite is an area selected by a licensee, and approved by Hancock Forest Management, within a given hunting license where temporary structures may be placed either seasonally, for free, or year-round for a fee.
+A campsite is an area selected by a licensee, and approved by Hancock Forest Management, within a given hunting license where temporary structures may be placed. ***For Northwest customers please see the terms and conditions of your permit regarding camping

 What is a structure?